TeYuanLiu/teyuanliu.github.io/content/blog/system-design.md

 +++
 title = "System Design"
 date = 2025-04-25
-updated = 2025-12-27
+updated = 2026-02-03
 +++

-Ok, we want to build a software product, but where should we start?
+Ok, we want to build a software system for example a web application, but where should we start?

 Well, let's first think about the functional and non-functional requirements of our product.
 This gives us a list of questions to answer.
 <!-- more -->